wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-spark-install-linux.md

 - [Install Giraph on HDInsight clusters](/documentation/articles/hdinsight-hadoop-giraph-install-linux).
 Use cluster customization to install Giraph on HDInsight Hadoop clusters.
 Giraph allows you to perform graph processing by using Hadoop, and can be used with Azure HDInsight.

-- [Install Solr on HDInsight clusters](/documentation/articles/hdinsight-hadoop-solr-install-linux).
+- [Install Solr on HDInsight clusters](/documentation/articles/hdinsight-hadoop-solr-install-v1).
 Use cluster customization to install Solr on HDInsight Hadoop clusters.
 Solr allows you to perform powerful search operations on data stored.

 - [Install Hue on HDInsight clusters](/documentation/articles/hdinsight-hadoop-hue-linux).
 Use cluster customization to install Hue on HDInsight Hadoop clusters.
-Hue is a set of Web applications used to interact with a Hadoop cluster.
+Hue is a set of web sites used to interact with a Hadoop cluster.

-[hdinsight-provision]: /documentation/articles/hdinsight-provision-clusters-linux
-[hdinsight-install-r]: /documentation/articles/hdinsight-hadoop-r-scripts-linux
+[hdinsight-install-r]: hdinsight-hadoop-r-scripts-linux.md
-[hdinsight-cluster-customize]: /documentation/articles/hdinsight-hadoop-customize-cluster
+[hdinsight-cluster-customize]: hdinsight-hadoop-customize-cluster-v1.md
-[powershell-install-configure]: /documentation/articles/install-configure-powershell